 When I look at The Last Judgment now, it’s not the promise of an afterlife that moves me, or the notion that the universe is orderly and just.
 It’s the vision of a world in which everything matters, in which everything has weight and meaning.
 This, it seems to me, is the appeal of faith: it makes you feel the deep, intrinsic worth in things.
 I’m drawn to a certain detail in the painting, a little angel in the garden of the blessed, who is sweetly embracing a friar, just risen from his grave.
 To greet the world as the angel greets the friar, lovingly, with tenderness and joy – this, Angelico’s paintings imply, is what faith enables you to do.

 The question, for a secular person, is how, in the absence of faith, one can come to experience the world that way.
 Is it possible to maintain a sense of the sacred, even in the absence of belief?
 My experience at San Marco suggests one answer.
 We might not believe in the things the friars did.
 But, perhaps, by taking up the practices they used to cultivate their faith – putting ourselves in the way of sacred art, for example – we can feel some of what they felt, recover some of that older, sacramental sense of weight and value.
-The loving, reverent attitude toward life; the sense that the world is bright with meaning; the intuition that existence is good; the openness to mystery, to experiences we don’t fully understand – these feelings, surely, are still relevant, and, to some degree, accessible, to us.Make a donation
+The loving, reverent attitude toward life; the sense that the world is bright with meaning; the intuition that existence is good; the openness to mystery, to experiences we don’t fully understand – these feelings, surely, are still relevant, and, to some degree, accessible, to us.Support Aeon: make a one-off donation